 Our staff will check you in and go through the details of your stay with you.

 You can leave your baggage with us.
 We will bring it to you later when we come pick you up to accompany you to the farmhouse.

 Visit Sennen Tofu, a family-run shop where the master keeps alive the century-old local tradition of frozen tofu.

 What is frozen tofu?
-As the name suggests, it’s a preserved food made by laying slices of tofu outside to naturally freeze overnight.
+As the name suggests, it’s a preserved food made by laying slices of tofu outside so that they naturally freeze overnight.
 Local farmers came up with the idea for this ingenious local specialty while looking for a source of income during the long winter months.
-Before the time of freezers, this delicacy could only be tasted in winter, but nowadays you can store it a little longer.
+Before the time of freezers, this delicacy could only be tasted in winter, but nowadays, you can store it a little longer.

-During this activity, you will have exclusive access into the master's workshop to see him at work.
-Then, in another room you can make your own frozen tofu and enjoy a tasting of tofu-based dishes such as frozen tofu stew, okara salad, and soymilk agar cake.
+During this activity, you will have exclusive access to the master's workshop to see him at work.
+Then, in another room, you can make your own frozen tofu and enjoy a tasting of tofu-based dishes such as frozen tofu stew, okara salad, and soymilk agar cake.

 5 min by car (transfer by Yamaura Stay staff)